STAR: SocioTechnical Approach to Red Teaming Language Models: Conclusion Discussion

 We introduce a novel, sociotechnical approach to red teaming that leverages the control of procedural guidance and the accuracy of human expertise by integrating parametric instructions with novel techniques, namely demographic matching and arbitration.
 We demonstrate that these targeted interventions enable comprehensive and even exploration of target areas of a model's risk surface and provide high quality signals.

 In addition to addressing steerability and controllability challenges, by introducing a principled process for generating such instructions, STAR also provides an approach to another ongoing challenge in the red teaming field - that of creating reproducible processes for generating comparable red teaming datasets.
+While red teaming as a method is targeted at surfacing new failure modes, it can in some cases be desirable to compare outcomes from different red teaming efforts.
+To the extent that such red teaming efforts rely on similarly parametrised instructions, this comparison becomes more reliable as potential confounds affecting open-ended red teaming efforts can be better controlled for.

 As a proof of concept, we demonstrate that STAR can be used to target specific risk areas of different levels of specificity.
-This is effective, as the cluster analysis comparing multiple red teaming approaches shows that gender stereotypes and race-based bias are the main topics of our resulting dialogues in STAR - as targeted in the instructions, but not in other red teaming approaches that cast a broader focus.
+This is effective, as the cluster analysis comparing multiple red teaming approaches shows that gender stereotypes and race-based bias are the most common topics of our resulting dialogues in STAR - as targeted in the instructions, but not in other red teaming approaches that cast a broader focus.
 Notably, while DEFCON and Anthropic give more open-ended instructions to red teamers, these efforts end up clustering in different areas that were not described as key intended target areas, particularly on malicious use and comparably narrow failure modes such as PII release.
 This suggests that open-ended instructions do not provide broader coverage than highly structured, parameterised instructions as provided in STAR.
 Rather, STAR is an approach to exercise more intentional control over the target area, without resulting in higher clustering of resulting dialogues.

+Parameterising instructions with random combinations of parameter values (a kind of randomised factorial design) allows for nuanced, retroactive analysis without increasing data collection costs.
+Examining the marginal effects reveals parameter values and intersections that contribute to model failures, potentially uncovering blind spots.

-We note that parameterised instructions enable more nuanced findings about model failure modes without incurring additional costs.
-This may reveal previous blind spots - in our case, showing that while the model is not more likely to spew hate speech about a particular race or gender, it \textit{is} more likely to reproduce social marginalisation when prompted about gender$\times$race intersectionalities, specifically women of colour, compared to white men.
-In this way, the parametric approach of STAR provides a significant value-add by enabling more nuanced coverage of failure modes at no additional cost.
+In our case, while the model is not more likely to spew hate speech about a particular race or gender, it \textit{is} more likely to reproduce social stereotypes when prompted about gender$\times$race intersectionalities, specifically women of colour, compared to white men.